MohamedIbrahim9/Devops-Capstone-Project/README.md

 5)	Building Kubernetes clusters
 6)	Building Docker containers in pipelines

-I have developed a CI/CD pipeline for microservices applications with rolling deployment.
+- Developed a CI/CD pipeline for microservices applications with rolling deployment.
-I have developed Continuous Integration steps such as linting and.
+- Developed Continuous Integration steps such as linting and.
-I also developed Contiguous Deployment like pushing the built Docker containers to the Docker repository.
+- Developed Contiguous Deployment like pushing the built Docker containers to the Docker repository.
- Deploying these Docker containers to a  Kubernetes cluster.
+- Deployed these Docker containers to a  Kubernetes cluster.
- I have used eksctl to create the Kubernetes cluster. i have  used the Jenkins pipline to deploy my Kubernetes cluster using Cloudformation.
+- Used eksctl to create the Kubernetes cluster.
+- Used the Jenkins pipline to deploy my Kubernetes cluster using Cloudformation.

 ![Image of pipline](./screenshots/Depolyment steps.JPG)